-The bleeding refers to color not being permanent.
+The bleeding refers to the color not being permanent.
 When it gets wet, you will see the colors come off (so be careful).
-The dye is water soluble making it the perfect art material to use for backgrounds and fun artworks.
+The dye is water soluble making it the perfect art material to use for backgrounds and fun artwork.

 How do you know if you have bleeding tissue paper?

 - Make sure the package says bleeding on it.